 After checking out the fossil beds, we hooked the teardrop back up and headed out to the Berlin "ghost town and mine" part of the park.
 As seemed to be a familiar theme across Nevada, gold and silver were discovered here and a boom town popped up and promptly disappeared when it became economically expensive to keep extracting the ore (using lovely things like mercury to separate the gold and silver from the rock).

 After checking out Berlin, NV, we headed back south and east on NV361 to US95 and while heading east we saw a brand new BART car on a flatbed truck heading west in the middle of nowhere in Nevada.
 FYI, "Open Range" signs mean just that; cows lingering on the side of the road that occasionally spontaneously decide to cross the highway right in front of you.
 It looks like the main US and NV highways are fully fenced off from wandering bovines but the "three-digit roads" don't seem to have fencing at all.
-Heading to our second campsite, the first-come-first-served (FCFS) campground at Cathedral Gorge NV State Park, we drove on the Extra Terrestrial Highway (US95/6/93, with Area 51 bring out west of there somewhere); the routing for today was NV844 to NV361 to US95/6 to NV375 then north on US93 up to Cathedral Gorge.
+Heading to our second campsite, the first-come-first-served (FCFS) campground at Cathedral Gorge NV State Park, we drove on the Extra Terrestrial Highway (US95/6/93, with Area 51 being out west of there somewhere); the routing for today was NV844 to NV361 to US95/6 to NV375 then north on US93 up to Cathedral Gorge.
 There were spectacular clouds all day as we drove through southern Nevada.
 We scored a FCFS campsite, but were a bit dismayed by having to pay their $10 uplift for electrical and water hookup even though none existed on our tiny teardrop.

 Not a bad view at sunrise from the back of our campsite at Cathedral Gorge

-Monday, October 10, Day Three: transfer from Cathedral Gorge to Zion Springdale beautiful sunrise and beautiful drive from Panaca to St. George.
+Monday, October 10, Day Three: transfer from Cathedral Gorge to Zion Springdale; it was a beautiful sunrise and beautiful drive from Panaca to St. George.
 As we headed south on UT18, Janet noted that we passed by the site of the "1857 Mountain Meadows Massacre" site that was depicted in the book and mini-series "Under the Banner of Heaven."
 We stopped at an overlook outside of St. George and looked it up and it's a stone cairn memorializing the emigrant lives lost outside present day Veyo, UT.
 Oddly, we had just watched the mini-series and the sign barely caught Janet's eye.
 It was a bit of a detour so we continued on in to St. George.
 We stopped and shopped for a few picnic-ey groceries in Hurricane, UT and ate a picnic lunch at their city park.
 We were now in the mountain time zone, but the interplay among Utah, Arizona, and Navajo Nation makes it a challenge to keep up with "what time is it?"

 Tuesday, October 11, Day 4: Zion--out the door at 6:30 to hit first shuttle for the Narrows.
 We actually made the third shuttle due to a bunch of other people having the same idea, but shuttles came one after another so we were on our way shortly after 7am.
 We were so relieved that it was not anywhere near as crowded as two years ago (same time in October, 2020) when it seemed like everyone descended on the "Big 5 Utah Parks" after the first wave lockdowns were relaxed.
 Personal vehicles are also kept out of the main canyon unless one has overnight accommodations at the Zion Lodge, so it was wonderful to have the main canyon mostly to humans and a few bikes.